brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 First we will need to To launch a process using the following steps:

-1. On the 'Processes' tab, make sure the process generated in [Part C](/docs/tutorial/introduction-to-brainlife/#c-copy-data-from-another-project) is selected.
+1. On the 'Preprocess' tab, make sure the process generated in [Part C](/docs/tutorial/introduction-to-brainlife/#c-copy-data-from-another-project) is selected.
 1. Click on the 'Submit App' button at the bottom right of the screen.
 This will launch a page with the many apps that can be used on your staged data.
 1. In the searchbar, type 'Freesurfer' and click on the app card.
 This will open a page with options for choosing which project to save the results and specific input parameters that may affect the outputs of the app.
 1. For now, leave all the inputs and parameters as is.
 We will discuss what these options do in later tutorials.
 1. Hit 'OK.'

-Once the app is launched, a card will appear on the 'Processes' tab with a blue header.
+Once the app is launched, a card will appear on the 'Preprocess' tab with a blue header.
 This means the app is currently running, or waiting to run.
 ![Blue-header](../img/app-freesurfer-running-blue-header.png)

 Once this turns green, that means the app is finished and you can view the results!